ispeedonthe405/sbwpf/README.md

 ### Test:
 In addition to serving as my development test-case, it also serves as an example of how to integrate and use the various libs that make up the sbwpf package.

+---

+# To do:

+### Themer:
+- Move theme definition to JSON.
+Currently the theme definition resides in a resource dictionary.
+As JSON, in combination with a runtime-defined RD:
+  -  New themes could be created on the fly
+  -  Anyone could create a new theme
+Status: in progress

+### Controls:
+- Finish DataGridEx
+- Transfer WebView2 HTML designer/editor to this lib and clean it up for release

+### Core:
+- Extensions lib.
+A couple of the functions in there aren't actually extension functions.
+On reflection, they likely belong in a different lib.
+-